Ophthalmic Dispensing Optician

 What Can You Do With a Ophthalmic Dispensing Optician Major?

 People with a opticianry/ophthalmic dispensing optician degree often go into the following careers:

 |Job Title||Job Growth Rate||Median Salary|

 Who Is Getting an Associate’s Degree in Ophthalmic Dispensing Optician?

 At the countrywide level, the racial-ethnic distribution of opticianry/ophthalmic dispensing optician majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Opticianry/Ophthalmic Dispensing Optician.
-About 2.2% of those with this major are international students.
+Opticianry/Ophthalmic Dispensing Optician appeals to people across the globe.
+About 2.4% of those with this major are international students.